jorritfolmer/puppet-splunk/README.md

   name and email This is a hash with 3 members:

   - `hash` (SHA512 hash of the admin password)
+  - `pass` (Plaintext password, only used for search heads to add search peers in distributed search)
   - `fn`   (Full name)
   - `email` (Email address)